jonahmajumder/jonahmajumder.github.io/research.md

 <h2>Research</h2>

+<h4>Columbia Biomedical Engineering</h4>

+<p>Though I have yet to formally start doing research at Columbia, I've  begun taking classes towards my PhD in Biomedical Engineering.
+I'm excited to explore Columbia's many research opportunities at the intersection of physics, engineering, and medicine.</p>

 <h4>Quantum Sensing at MIT Lincoln Laboratory</h4>

 <p>For the past couple years, I've worked as an assistant staff scientist at MIT Lincoln Laboratory, in the <a href="https://www.ll.mit.edu/r-d/advanced-technology/quantum-information-and-integrated-nanosystems" target="_blank">quantum information group</a>.</p>